 Besides baking, knitting, and watching Netflix during the pandemic, home gardening has significantly increased.
 According to a nationwide study, more than 20 million Americans took up gardening for the first time in 2020.
-A survey done by Gardening Insights showed 76% of people aged 26 - 41 years old plan to spend even more in 2022 than they did the previous year on gardening.
+A survey done by Gardening Insights showed 76% of people aged 26 - 41 plan to spend even more on gardening in 2022 than they did the previous year.
+With that, there has been an increase in interest in buying sustainable seeds.

 With many newcomers planting home gardens, there are some things you should know before you purchase seeds.
 Some popular questions when searching for seeds online are: